 When you’re renovating an old building, you expect to find some strange things hiding.
-Maybe there’s an old report card someone slipped into the floor, or some cool out-of-date candy wrappers.
+Maybe there’s an old report card someone slipped into the floor or some cool out-of-date candy wrappers.
 Maybe there’s a secret room or two.
 Or maybe there’s an entire monkey, mummified by time, hanging out in the ceiling.

 Dayton’s Department Store was founded way back in 1902.
 While it eventually spread to 19 locations, its flagship store is “literally at the center of Minneapolis,” explains Alan Freed, one of the administrators of the Old Minneapolis Facebook page.
-People who grew up in the city have plenty of memories there, whether it’s of riding the escalators up and down or visiting Santa in the eighth-floor auditorium space during the holidays.
+People who grew up in the city have plenty of memories there, whether of riding the escalators up and down or visiting Santa in the eighth-floor auditorium space during the holidays.

 So when Freed found the user-submitted photo and reposted it to the main page, asking members to help solve “The Mystery of the Mummified Monkey,” they jumped into action.
 “Finding a carcass of a mummified animal in the bones of a well-loved old department store certainly is appropriate for the site,” says Freed.
 “But it’s not typical.”
 Many offered theories.
 One recalled a circus on the building’s eighth floor.* Another mentioned her boyfriend’s long-ago lost pet.

 It wasn’t long before they’d gotten a few stories that seemed to mesh, Freed says.
 The first came from Steven Laboe, who had heard it from a Dayton’s old-timer.
 “He told me about the monkey who had escaped from the 8th floor pet store,” Laboe wrote.
 “They found the cage empty on a Monday… and finally determined that the monkey had escaped in the air conditioning duct work… Someone complained about a horrible odor a few hours later.”
 And then, apparently, everyone forgot.